ObenaufLab/CaTCH/README.md

 **Groups/Obenauf/catch barcode merger**

 The individual sample outputs need to be combined: One collective table for all the barcode read counts, and one collective table for the summaries.
 Simply select the Step-1 Galaxy outputs to combine.
-Importing external tables into Galaxy at this stage to be merged into the collective tables is *not well supported*.

 ### Step 3: Visual report

 **Groups/Obenaud/catch report**

 * This requires the two collective tables (barcode counts and summaries) from Step 2.
-* Additionally it needs the description table containing all the samples from all the input BAMs.
-The Tag column is optional.
+* Additionally it needs the description table with the samples to be included in the report.
+The `Tag` column is optional.

-If for some reason you want to exclude some samples from the analysis (for example due to quality issues), remove the respective rows from the description table.